Maikon/personal_blog/_posts/2014-05-28-single-responsibility.md

 Single Responsibility.

-Part of the tasks that I have for this week, is to go through the first five chapters of *Practical Object-Oriented Design* or [POODR](http://www.sandimetz.com/poodr/) for short, by Sandi Metz.
+Part of the tasks that I have for this week, is to go through the first five chapters of *Practical Object-Oriented Design in Ruby* or [POODR](http://www.sandimetz.com/poodr/) for short, by Sandi Metz.

 It's interesting for me because I started reading the book about halfway through my course at Makers Academy and at the time, Enrique (MA's teaching wizard) suggested that I should start reading it after I graduated and had gained more experience.